junxit/us-congress-code/title-15/chapter-5/sec-176b.md

 ### removalDescription

-Section, act June 27, 1938, ch.
+Section, act Jan.
+27, 1938, ch.
 11, § 2, 52 Stat.
 8, related to disclosure by employee of information.
 See section 1905 of Title 18, Crimes and Criminal Procedure.

 ### Effective Date of Repeal